 Programming and Design Integration and Automation

-After the first Systems Approach pilot project, a design/build team should see a 30% to 60% reduction the program and design time and effort on new (ground up) building programs.
-With much of the project componentry pre-programmed and pre-designed, and with the power of automation across core technologies - the whole preconstruction process can be significantly compressed.
+Today's programming and design (preconstruction) takes two to three times longer than is necessary on most projects.
+Through the Systems Approach, with much of the project componentry pre-programmed and pre-designed, and with the power of automation across core technologies - the entire preconstruction process can be significantly compressed.